blakerbuchanan/grapheqa_workspace/README.md

 ./docker_scripts/create_environment_profile.sh
 ```

 We now want to build the docker image.
-We could probably pull the docker image down from my public repository on docker hub, but I haven't tested that so just build it locally for now.
+Before executing the following script, change the docker build argument within the script to correspond to the SSH key local to your system.
+This provides access such that submodules clone and initialize without issue.
+The build argument in question looks like `build-arg SSH_PRIVATE_KEY`.

 ```bash
 ./docker_scripts/docker_build.sh